Last updated: November 29, 2022

 How Do I Add Someone to My LLC?

-You'll need to execute a Membership Transfer Agreement and file Form 8832 with the IRS.
-You must also file Form 8 transferring the tax liability to the new member.
+You can add someone to your LLC by executing a Membership Transfer Agreement and filing Form 8832 with the IRS.
+You must also file Form 8 to transfer the new member's tax liability.

 You May Also Like